 [1] Im Näheren wird auf die Hinweise zu Fragen der Befangenheit der Deutschen Forschungsgemeinschaft, DFG-Vordruck 10.201-4/10 verwiesen.

-Suspected Research Misconduct comprising the following voting members:
+Suspected Research Misconduct comprising the following voting members:- one law professor,

 A deputy member must be appointed for each of the members appointed by the Senate to represent the member they are assigned to in the event that said member cannot fulfill their duties.
 Inability to fulfill duties includes bias in accordance with Section 22 Subsection 4.
 The members and their deputies are appointed by the Senate for a term of three years.
 The dean of the faculty to which the person who is alleged to have committed research misconduct belongs is also a voting member of the Commission for the duration of the relevant proceedings.